A Peacefulwife Youtube video:

 6. We cannot force our husbands to do what we want just like they cannot take away our free will and our choice to make our decisions.
 We can share our hearts briefly and vulnerably with gentleness, kindness and respect.
 Then we must wait on God to bring conviction and allow our husbands to choose repentance.

 Nevertheless, I tell you the truth: it is to your advantage that I go away, for if I do not go away, the Helper will not come to you.
 But if I go, I will send him to you.
 8 And when he comes, he will convict the world concerning sin and righteousness and judgment: 9 concerning sin, because they do not believe in me; 10concerning righteousness, because I go to the Father, and you will see me no longer; 11 concerning judgment, because the ruler of this world is judged.
 John 16:7-11

 A NOTE ABOUT MATTHEW 18:15-17 and “SHUNNING”

 If our husbands don’t listen to us and won’t repent of serious sin, we may need to follow Matthew 18:15-17 and involve 1-2 other believers and possibly the church.
 However, I Peter 3:1-6 gives instructions to wives about how to treat their husbands if the husbands are disobedient to the Word (living in sin, far from God).
-I am not sure a wife would “shun” an unrepentant husband the way the church would.
-There are times separation may be necessary, with prayer for reconciliation.
-Separation is not sin, though it is not ideal.
+I am not sure a wife would “shun” an unrepentant husband exactly the way the church would in church discipline.
+However, there are times separation may be necessary, with prayer for reconciliation.
+Separation is not ideal, but may be a healthy step when things are extremely toxic.
 There is a passage about if a wife must separate from her husband in I Corinthians 7 with God’s instructions to a wife in such a situation.